stormchaserroleplaying/stormchaserRPG/Talents/Druid/Land/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 20 Character Points<br>**Prerequisite:** 5th Level Spells and Nature's Ward
-You are able to call upon the spirits of the land to aid in your magical abilities.
-As part of a long rest, you can perform a ritual that allows you to change the bonus spell list that you are granted for your chosen terrain with any of the other bonus spell lists shown above.
+You are able to call upon the spirits of the land to augment in your magical abilities.
+As part of a long rest, you can perform a ritual that allows you to change the bonus spells list you know to any of the other bonus spell lists shown above.

  ### Knowledge of the Land III